quicwg/base-drafts/draft-ietf-quic-transport.md

 Bidirectional streams allow for data to be sent in both directions.

 Streams are identified within a connection by a numeric value, referred to as the stream ID.
-Stream IDs are unique to a stream.
+A stream ID is a 62-bit integer (0 to 2^62-1) that is unique for all streams on a connection.
 A QUIC endpoint MUST NOT reuse a stream ID within a connection.
-Stream IDs are encoded as variable-length integers (see {{integer-encoding}}).
+Stream IDs are encoded as variable-length integers (see
+{{integer-encoding}}).

 The least significant bit (0x1) of the stream ID identifies the initiator of the stream.
 Client-initiated streams have even-numbered stream IDs (with the bit